 Last week I wrote a post about reasons for not continuing to follow “celebrity” pastors and what to do instead.
 Little did I know that it was going to start spreading around to the degree it has.
 And, in all honesty, if I’d thought about that possibility, I’d have said a few things differently because there are a few things that are a tad ambiguous or confusing.
 So I want to take a moment and clarify a couple of issues that have been brought to my attention.

 1. The problem with labels.
 In the article I used the label “celebrity,” forgetting the baggage that comes with it.
 Many, when connecting it with a pastor, suggest that this is a person who is pursuing the stuff of fame and personal glory.
 Others hear “celebrity” and think of those to whom God has simply given a greater degree of influence.
 And sometimes (given our sinful proclivities) the two have moments where they appear to intermingle.
 Whatever amount of influence that God gives can stroke the ego and, when left unchecked, trouble follows.
-This is why I’m grateful for the example of men like CJ Mahaney, Kevin DeYoung and a number of other pastors who done a fine job of modeling how to steward influence well (even, as in Mahaney’s case, in the midst of significant controversy).
+This is why I’m grateful for the example of pastors who seek to steward their influence well.

 Back to the problem of the label “celebrity.”
 I was kindly reminded that this term is too frequently used to shoot or disregard certain high-profile leaders whose methodology they disapprove of.
-As easily as one could call Mark Driscoll, Francis Chan or James MacDonald a “celebrity,” one could just as easily apply the term to John Piper, John MacArthur or Bill Hybels.
 In the end, it probably wasn’t a helpful term to use at all.

 2. Am I talking about someone specific?
 Whenever any of us write something like this piece, we’ve always got someone in mind as an example.
 And there are some people that I have grave concerns about.
 But here’s what I’m doing in their cases: I’m pursuing opportunities to actually talk to them as God allows, not in an accusatory fashion, but out of a desire to not have ill will toward a genuine brother.